carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/04-AstronomyWorkflowExample.md

 We now have a channel with items like: `[pointing, combined data file]`.
 This is in the format that we want for searching for candidates so we don't need to mutate the channel at all, and can go straight to making the new process.
 In our dummy script we are just making a random number of candidates using a bash script (the real processing is commented out).
-Since this script uses a lot of bash variables we can avoid escaping the `$` by creating a `shell` instead of a `script` section.
+Since this script uses a lot of bash variables we can avoid escaping the `$` by creating a `shell` instead of a `script` section (remember to use `'''` not `"""`).

-Since the number of candidates that are found is random, and possibly zero, we indicate that the output is optional.
+Since the number of candidates that are found is random, and possibly zero, we indicate that the output is optional (remember to use `path` as `file` does not have this option).
 This means that if the process runs and there are no files matching `cand*dat` then no items are emitted into the output channel but the process still completes without failure.

 ~~~